 What Is It?

 Why Does It Matter?

-If the prevailing Android trend of the last few years
+Android trend of the last few years

 For starters, it's massive.
 Actually, it's too massive, in a way that feels clunky.
 Six inches is a big phone regardless, but the curve adds depth to length.
 I found myself absent-mindedly rocking it back and forth on my desk, like a mini balance board for my hands.
 Its curve had me worried I was going to break it when I flex it (it flexes, which makes sense, given) or when it's in my pocket.
 It never did though; the G Flex is deceptively durable.